Excel to PDF Conversion in .NET Excel Library

 Excel with comments (notes) to PDF

-XlsIO supports to convert a workbook or a worksheet with comments (notes) to PDF documents.
-By default, comments (notes) will not get converted.
-To convert the comments in worksheets of an Excel workbook, it is a must to set the print options through ExcelPrintLocation enumeration.
-This option helps to convert,
+XlsIO supports converting a workbook or a worksheet that contains comments (notes) to a PDF document.
+By default, comments are not converted.
+To convert the comments in a worksheet, set the print options through the ExcelPrintLocation enumeration.
+This option supports three modes:

 - comments as displayed in place,